-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, there's no case too big, no case too small - when you need help, just call...
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
+This week, there's no case too big, no case too small.
+When you need help, just call...
 Chip, Chip, Chip and Dale, Resc— Oh.
 Wait.
 Sorry.
 Totally different guy.

-Rocket Ranger starts out a little bit more mundane than most, with the advanced technology... kind of... on the Allies' side—a single solitary jetpack in the possession of The Hero Formerly Known As Just Regular Ranger, and the Nazis restricted to just conventional zeppelins.
-Though the key word is 'starts'.
-This is another game from Cinemaware, makers of It Came From The Desert and Defender Of The Crown - another attempt to use for the time impressive graphics (on the Amiga mostly, the PC version looks much worse) and mini-games to create interactive movies long before the words 'interactive movie' meant crappy greenscreened FMV and very little interaction.
-It's not however what it looks like, a rip-off of the campy but fun movie The Rocketeer, having come out a few years earlier.
-Inspired by the comics that the movie was based on though, that seems pretty likely to the point of "oh come on, this is pretty bloody blatant", especially when Rocket Ranger would get its own set that wasted little time going from the picture in the title grab above, to good old fashioned Nazi punching, derring do, and then, uh...
+Rocket Ranger starts out a little bit more mundane than most, with the advanced technology (kind of) on the Allies' side—a single solitary jetpack in the possession of The Hero Formerly Known as Just Regular Ranger, while the Nazis are restricted to conventional zeppelins.
+Though the key word is "starts".
+This is another game from Cinemaware, makers of It Came from the Desert and Defender Of The Crown, another attempt to use for-the-time impressive graphics (on the Amiga mostly, the PC version looks much worse) and minigames to create interactive movies long before the words "interactive movie" meant crappy greenscreened FMV and very little interaction.

 You know you've screwed up when the punishment isn't an instant death from smashing into something, but the game wearily throwing up a screen that says in about as many words "Yeah, you spend two months learning how to do this, you jackass.
 For now, let's just get to the next scene before you hurt yourself."
-Which is hilarious in the first mission, which is supposed to be a daring rescue of two captured civilians from a zeppelin in the Atlantic.
+That's particularly hilarious because this first mission is supposed to be a daring rescue of two captured civilians from a zeppelin in the Atlantic.
 The Nazis politely wait for literally two months until you get there, proving that being a monster doesn't mean you've got to be a jerk.
 Though they will, later.

 Also, he can't swim.
 A man who routinely crosses the Atlantic with a rocket pack can't swim.

-So, quickly the game reveals itself.
-You have to not only directly take the fight to the Nazis in the form of a good old American one-two to the face, but also keep stocked up with the lunarium that you need to do it, and slow down the Nazi advance long enough that there's still a world to save.
-This being based on 50s SF serials and comics, nobody is ever particularly fased by anything that happens, up to and including being told that the only way to end things for real is to to build a rocket to the top secret Nazi moon base that they of course have, which is of course staffed entirely by busty, brainwashed Amazon types who mine lunarium with their bare hands.
-Actually, no, strike that 'of course'.
+Quickly, the game reveals itself.
+You have to not only directly take the fight to the Nazis in the form of a good old American one-two to the face, but also keep stocked up with the lunarium that you need to do it, and slow down the Nazi advance long enough there's still a world to save.
+This being based on '50s SF serials and comics, nobody is ever particularly fazed by anything that happens, up to and including being told that the only way to end things for real is to to build a rocket to the top secret Nazi moon base that they of course have, which is of course staffed entirely by busty, brainwashed Amazon types who mine lunarium with their bare hands.
+Actually, no, strike that "of course".
 That's actually pretty damn silly.

-In the original version there was another bit to the rescue too, persuading the doctor and Jane to come with you.
+In the original version there was another bit to the rescue too—persuading the doctor and Jane to come with you.
 This was another impressive thing for its day, because it used digitised speech long, long before anyone expected to hear anything more dramatic than "I AM SINISTAR!
-I LIVE!" from one of these video game doodads.
+I LIVE!" from one of these videogame doodads.
 Though what the characters said proved less progressive.
-The discussion began with telling her "Loosen up, Dollface," and really didn't get much better from there.
+The discussion began with telling her to "Loosen up, Dollface," and really didn't get much better from there.

 Incidentally, the villain's name?
 Colonel Leermeister.
 Honestly, of all the ridiculous—